 3D printing is a fun and creative way to make various interesting objects.
 However, you need to exercise caution if you print a receptacle from which you intend to eat or drink.
-You’re probably aware that resin filaments are toxic, but you might still wonder if it’s safe to eat from a plant-based resin item.
+You’re probably aware that resins are toxic, but you might still wonder if it’s safe to eat from a plant-based resin items.

 Plant-based resin isn’t food-safe.
 Like most 3D resins, plant-based resin requires you to wear protective gear even when handling it.
 Most plant-based resin is part plant matter and part chemicals.
 If not cured correctly, it can leach chemicals and house bacterial growth.

 If you want to use a plant-based 3D printed object for eating, you need to coat your work in a food-grade epoxy.
 However, the plant-based resin isn’t food-safe on its own, and you need to take many precautions.
 If you want to learn more about why plant-based resin isn’t a great option as a food or drink vessel, please read on.

 Is It Safe To Eat or Drink From Plant-Based Resin Filaments?

 It’s not safe to eat or drink from plant-based resin, even if the base ingredients may be non-toxic.
 Other materials can mix with the resin during printing, making it unsafe for consumption.
 Also, the resin makes contact with various machine parts, and the article may be contaminated.